Ultimate CS:GO Wingman Guide [Ranks & Maps]

-The Shortdust and Shortnuke maps are smaller versions of two currently available and popular maps Dust 2 and Nuke.
-Some maps also have invisible walls to restrict players to just one bombsite and to give them a smaller area to work with.Could not load the poll.
+The Shortdust and Shortnuke maps are smaller versions of two compact maps made of Dust 2 and Nuke.
+Some maps also have invisible walls to restrict players to just one bombsite and to give them a smaller area to work with.

-Wingman Mode Ranks
+Wingman Game Mode Ranks

-While this is not the classic Competitive Mode, Wingman also has a competitive ranking system for players.
-It's separate from the regular ranking system in the game so Wingman does not affect the normal ranking system.
-The ranking starts with Silver 1 and goes up to Global Elite as the highest rank.
+While this is not the classic Competitive Matchmaking, Wingman mode also has a competitive ranking system for players.
+It's separate from the regular ranking system in the game so CSGO Wingman Ranks do not affect the normal ranking system nor the Danger Zone Ranking System.
+The CSGO Wingman game mode rankings starts with Silver 1 and goes up to Global Elite as the highest rank.

 There are 18 different ranks to go through to reach the top rank for this mode.
-It uses the same rank titles and positioning as the standard CSGO competitive mode but this is separate to the normal Competitive Mode.wpDataTable with provided ID not found!
+It uses the same rank titles and positioning as the standard CSGO competitive mode.

 Typically, Wingman has a smaller player base than the main Competitive Mode.
-Fewer players regularly play this mode which also means that most players will find they have a higher rank here than in the Competitive Mode.
+Fewer players regularly play this mode which also means that most players will find they have higher CSGO Wingman Ranks than in the Competitive Mode.
+Here are all the 18 current CS:GO Wingman Ranks:

 The rank increases are a reflection of the lower player count available for this mode which is due to various reasons.
 Keep in mind however that the Wingman rank does not count towards the overall Competitive rank or wins.

 How does the Wingman ELO Ranking System work?

-The Wingman Mode having a lower player base means that players end up playing against others with completely different ranks.
-This is why you might see rank fluctuations sometimes in addition to a higher rank than in the main Competitive Mode.
+It looks as though Wingman mode also uses performance when associating ranks with players which means, the better you perform against high-ranking players then the better your rank will be in this mode.
+The Wingman Mode having a lower player base means that players end up playing against others with completely different CSGO Wingman Ranks.
+This is why you might see rank fluctuations sometimes in addition to a higher rank than in the main Competitive games.